Dobby233Liu/CastleTownRecreation/README.md

 # CastleTownRecreation

-A recreation of the whole Castle Town area in Deltarune Ch2 for Kristal
+A (kinda partial) recreation of the whole Castle Town area in Deltarune Ch2 for [Kristal](https://github.com/KristalTeam/Kristal), a Deltarune fangame engine.

 ## Installation

-TODO, I'm not very sure right now.
+TODO!
+I'm not really sure right now.
+This is currently packaged in the form of a normal mod, so you can probably copy files over.
+Since you will absolutely need to edit the maps to a certain degree, I don't think packaging this as a library will be a good choice.

 ## Small note